Surf Style

 Surf Style is a surf-style clothing and souvenir retail chain in Florida, Alabama, and Mississippi operated by Surf Style Retail Management.
-Surf Style has about 40 retail locations and is also an internet retailer.
-Their Clearwater Beach superstore includes a FlowRider indoor surfing and boogie boarding installation.
+Surf Style has about 65 retail locations and is also an internet retailer.
 Surf Style also carries its own line of branded apparel.

 History

 Surf Style began with windbreaker sales out of a car trunk.
 A wholesale clothing business followed and retail stores were eventually developed.

 In 2000, the Gus Stevens building at US 90 and Veterans Avenue in Biloxi, Mississippi was slated for conversion into a Surf Style store.
 The location was a famous nightclub in the 1950s and 1960s and best known as the last place where Jayne Mansfield performed prior to her death.
 The Platinum Dolls and former stripper turned suburban housewife and murderer, Marjorie Orbin modeled for Surf Style for four years.